Origin of competing charge density waves in kagome metal ScV$_6$Sn$_6$: Introduction

 In this work, we present a first principles theory of CDW order in \ce{ScV6Sn6} that explains the reported experimental observations and resolves earlier discrepancies between theory and experiment.
 Our theory is based on the inclusion of anharmonic phonon-phonon interactions, and captures the observed temperature dependence of charge orders, with a $\q{2}$ distortion occurring at a higher temperature that is subsequently suppressed by the dominant low-temperature $\q{3}$ charge ordering.
-In addition, we calculate a phase diagram comparing the two charge orders as a function of the in-plane and out-of-plane lattice parameters, and suggest a clear pathway for using compressive bi-axial strain to experimentally stabilize a CDW with a dominant $\q{2}$ wave vector in \ce{ScV6Sn6}.
-Finally, we explain the failure of earlier theoretical models by highlighting that the relative stability of the competing CDW states in \ce{ScV6Sn6} exhibits a complex dependence on multi-phonon effects, on the number of valence electrons included in the calculations, and on the out-of-plane lattice parameter.
+Moreover, we calculate a phase diagram comparing the two charge orders as a function of the in-plane and out-of-plane lattice parameters, and suggest a clear pathway for using compressive bi-axial strain to experimentally stabilize a CDW with a dominant $\q{2}$ wave vector in \ce{ScV6Sn6}.
+We also predict that Ge or Pb doping at the Sn site can control CDW order, and propose ScV$_6$Pb$_6$ as another CDW material within the 166 kagome family.
+Finally, we rationalize discrepant earlier theoretical models by highlighting that the relative stability of the competing CDW states in \ce{ScV6Sn6} exhibits a complex dependence on the number of valence electrons included in the calculations and on the out-of-plane lattice parameter.